Deep linking: Deep linking and web technologies

 Websites built on technologies such as Adobe Flash and AJAX often do not support deep linking.
 This can cause usability problems for visitors to those sites.
 For example, they may be unable to save bookmarks to individual pages or states of the site, use the web browser forward and back buttons, and clicking the browser refresh button may return the user to the initial page.

 However, this is not a fundamental limitation of these technologies.
+Deep links can also preserve application state through fragment identifiers, allowing users to bookmark or return directly to a particular view within a web application.
 Well-known techniques and libraries such as SWFAddress and UnFocus History Keeper now exist that website creators using Flash or AJAX can use to provide deep linking to pages within their sites.

 Court rulings

 Probably the earliest legal case arising out of deep linking was the 1996 Scottish case of The Shetland Times vs. The Shetland News, in which the Times accused the News of appropriating stories on the Times' website as its own.

 At the beginning of 2006, in a case between the search engine Bixee.com and job site Naukri.com, the Delhi High Court in India prohibited Bixee.com from deep linking to Naukri.com.

 The most important and widely cited U.S. opinions on deep linking are the Ninth Circuit's rulings in Kelly v.
 Arriba Soft Corp. and Perfect 10, Inc. v.
 Amazon.com, Inc..
 In both cases, the court exonerated the use of deep linking.
 In the second of these cases, the court explained (speaking of defendant Google, whom Perfect 10 had also sued) why linking is not a copyright infringement under US law: